PanieriLorenzo/dragon-script/docs/language reference/src/80_types/10_type_model.md

 assert!(TypeFooBar == {1, 2, 3, 4, 5}.to_type())
 ```

-The sum-type is used very often to implement dynamic-like code, without explicitly requiring dynamic typing constructs.
+The sum-type is used very often to implement dynamic-like code, without explicitly requiring dynamic typing contypes.
 Very often we use sum-types to represent nullable data.
 We will colloquially call this pattern *option* types or *optional* types.
 We can write an imperative style deferred initialization like this:

 ```ruby
 maybe_uninitialized: int | none := none